MooersLab/jupyterlabpymolpysnips/README.md

 <a id="requests"><h2>Contriubting</h2></a>

-Snippets of new code are mnost welcome.
-Send to [e-mail](#contact-information) to me.
+Snippets of new code are most welcome.
+Send to [e-mail](#contact-information).

-- submit the Python code in a plain text file
+- Submit the Python code in a plain text file
-- write the filenames and function names in camelCase
+- Write the filenames and function names in camelCase
-- provide a description of what the code does and any citations or links to further information.
+- Provide a description of what the code does in one to several sentences, an examples of usage, and any citations or links to further information.